ebrahimB/robovm-robopods/firebase/ios-crashlytics/README.md

 * PromisesObjC.framework (from Firebase.zip/FirebaseAnalytics/PromisesObjC.xcframework)

 ### Way to report uncaught Java exception
 Firebase provides `FIRExceptionModel` to report not native exceptions and display proper lines/function names.
-To use this approach register handler by invoking `FIRCrashlytics. registerDefaultJavaUncaughtExceptionHandler()`.
+To use this approach register handler by invoking `FIRCrashlytics.registerDefaultJavaUncaughtExceptionHandler()`.
 More details in [blog post](https://dkimitsa.github.io/2020/07/08/firebase-and-java-stacktraces/).

 ### to use this pod configure your `robovm.xml`